Using Intel Performance Primitives (IPP) with JUCE and CMake

 If you’ve previously installed something from oneAPI, you might have to first run ./oneapi/bootstrapper.exe --action=remove

 I highly recommend caching this install in CI vs. trying to bundle with your product, as the download is huge (~3.5 gigs).
-On GitHub Actions, the download and install takes 25 minutes.
-Cached, it’s 180MB and takes 10 seconds to restore.
+On GitHub Actions, the complete OneAPI download and install takes 25 minutes.
+IPP takes about 5-10 minutes.
+Restoring from cache takes about 10 seconds.

 If working in GitHub actions, I recommend taking advantage of actions/cache/save — the default actions/cache will not save the cache if any step afterwards fails, which is pretty annoying for working on your CI pipeline.